 Restoring Fluidity to the Body on Court

-Having treated professional men and women ranked in the top 10 such as Serena and Venus Williams and Mike Bryan as well as rising junior tennis stars, Patricia Ladis has helped players come back from serious injuries, avoid surgery and vastly improve their game.
+Having treated professional men and women ranked in the top 10 such as Serena & Venus Williams, Jenny Brady and Mike Bryan as well as top collegiate players + rising junior tennis stars, Patricia Ladis has helped players come back from serious injuries, avoid surgery and vastly improve their game.
 Since 2002, Patricia has served the tennis community, working as a therapist at the U.S. Open, Wimbledon and the Fed Cup, and as the U.S. Tennis Team’s Physical Therapist for the Athens 2004 Olympics.

 With a conservative and holistic approach, Patricia and the WiseBody Physical Therapy team treat tennis players of all abilities and levels, especially those suffering from common sport-related injuries including spinal stress fractures, shoulder issues, foot and ankle issues, as well as back and hip pain.